Skip to content

 TL;DR: Figma remains the default choice for teams in 2026, its collaboration, plugin ecosystem, and Dev Mode are unmatched.
 Penpot is the best free alternative and viable for freelancers who don't need Figma's plugin depth.
 Sketch is still excellent for macOS-only solo designers who value native performance and offline capability.

-UX Tools 2024 Survey: Figma holds 83% of professional UI designers as their primary tool, with Sketch second at 7% and Adobe XD effectively retired (3%) following Adobe's 2023 cancellation of Figma acquisition.
-Source: UX Tools "2024 Design Tools Survey" (n=4,300+ designers, January 2025).
+UX Tools 2024 Design Tools Survey: Figma holds 82.3% of designers as their primary tool, a roughly 46:1 lead over Sketch.
+Adobe XD sits at 1.4%, effectively end-of-life after Adobe's 2023 cancellation of the Figma acquisition.
+Source: UX Tools "2024 Design Tools Survey" (n=2,220 designers, November 2024 to January 2025).

 What's the state of design tools in 2026?